takeyamayuki/NonMouse/README.md

 - No need for anything other than a webcam and host PC
 - Gesture-based HCI has been around for some time, but shooting from above makes the mouse easier to use.
 - NonMouse can be invoked by the global hotkey even when this application is inactive.
-- Works well with typing
+- Works well with typing.
-- You can make it look like a touch display, by pointing the web camera at the display.
-- You can use the mouse wherever you want.
 - Just download from the latest release (windows, mac only)

 # Installation